dshawul/nn-dist/README.md

 # nn-dist
 Distributed chess neural network training program.

-## Compile and run
+## How to run client
-You will need 'javac' and 'java' to compile and run the client.
+You will need 'java' to run the client.

-Please install install Java JDK for javac.
+On Windows execute:

+     client.bat

+On Linux execute:

+     ./client.sh

+## How to build
+Just in case you want to build it, you would need Java JDK for the javac compiler.
+It comes with pre-built class files so you probably don't need to do this.

-### Windows
+On Windows execute:
-To build:

-     ./build.bat

-and to run

-     ./client.bat

-You may need to run "./client.bat" again if it exist the first time.
+     build.bat

-### Linux
+On Linux execute:
-To build:

      ./build.sh

-and to run

-     ./client.sh